 Flask is a lightweight web application framework written in the Python programming language.
 To function, a microframework does not need any special software.
 Not only does it not have a database abstraction layer, it also lacks standard features like form validation that third-party libraries provide.
 But extensions in Flask make it possible to add this capability.
 Because Flask does not come preloaded with any boilerplate code, it is more suited for keeping track of an app’s modular structure.

 Developers may partition the presentation layer from the application logic with Flask.
 This helps produce more readable and easier-to-maintain code.
 Flask’s built-in development server and debugging capabilities make it easy to start.
-The Flask is an excellent option for individuals seeking a lightweight, modular, full-stack framework.
+The Flask is an excellent option for people seeking a lightweight, modular, full-stack framework.

 12. Cake PHP